What works. What doesn’t.

 Why you should hire me

 I’m a working screenwriter with produced feature credits and several projects on assignment and in development.
-In 2009, I completed an MFA in Screenwriting from UCLA, where I studied under Lew Hunter, Hal Ackerman, Dan Pyne, Richard Walter, and Howard Suber, among others.
+In 2009, I completed an MFA in Screenwriting from UCLA, where I studied under Lew Hunter, Hal Ackerman, Linda Voorhees, Tim Albaugh, Dan Pyne, Richard Walter, and Howard Suber, among others.

 Why do I need your logline and synopsis?
 Because typically you’ll need to submit them with every screenplay submission.
-So they must be exceptional as well.
-Where we will focus on your screenplay, I will also offer feedback on your logline and synopsis.
+So they must be gripping as well.
+Where we will focus on your screenplay, I will also offer feedback on your logline and synopsis if you send them along with your script.

-We will schedule the consultation up front.
-I typically require 1-2 weeks to read your screenplay and compose my recommendations, depending upon my schedule and current workload.
-However, I can do a 72 hour turnaround for a $200 surcharge.
+We schedule the consultation up front.
+I typically require a week to prep, depending upon my schedule and current workload.

-If you need to reschedule your consultation, please give me at least a 24-hour notice.
-Last minute cancellations (less than 24 hours) or no-schow appointments can be rescheduled for a non-negotiable $50 fee.
+All consultations last 1-hour and happen over Zoom.
+If you need to reschedule your consultation, please give at least a 24-hour notice.
+Cancellations less than 24 hours or no-show appointments can be rescheduled for a non-negotiable $50 fee.

 LET’S DO THIS